liminpb/kubeadm-localstorage-cluster/README.md

-**This KB gives you and idea about creating a kubeadm cluster in your VPC farm.
+**This KB gives you and idea about creating a kubeadm cluster in your VPS farm.
 This will cover how to create a local PV in your host nodes and proceed with PVC creation.
-For a btter understanding we creating a worpdress application also.**
+For a better understanding we will create a worpdress application also.**